- Teaches students:

 I like to start with new students by talking on the phone or emailing before our first lesson to get a good sense of your experience and your goals in getting more instruction in photography.
 I do not charge for this initial conversation once you have registered and scheduled your first lesson package.

-I am married (26 years!) and I have two boys - one in middle school and one in college.
+I am married (26 years!) and I have two boys - one entering high school and one in college.
 I have several students in their early teens - I love teaching them because they're so motivated and unafraid of the technology.

 I am most proud of this comment from one of my students: